PrefectHQ/prefect/docs/tutorials/creating-a-worker.md

         )
 ```

-Most of the execution logic is omitted from the example above, but it shows that the typical flow for execution in the `run` method is:
+Most of the execution logic is omitted from the example above, but it shows that the typical order of operations in the `run` method is:
     1. Create the execution environment and start the flow run execution
     2. Mark the flow run as started via the passed `task_status` object
     3. Monitor the execution